Ways We Help

 - Stop, pause, or continue logic

-- Role-specific runbooks
+- Role-specific guidance

 - Owner and reviewer notes